izidormatusov/lloyds-scrapper/README.md

 Library provides simple API to download couple last transactions for accounts.
 Useful for integration with [Ledger](http://www.ledger-cli.org/).

+At the moment, library supports only downloading last couple transactions.

 ## Sample usage

 ```python